Get Tech Tips

 Liquid Line = Line between the Condenser and the Metering Device

-On most systems, the metering device will be mounted directly to the evaporator making the expansion line a non-factor.
+The metering device will be mounted directly to the evaporator on most systems, making the expansion line a non-factor.
 Some ductless mini-split units will mount the metering device in the outside unit making the second, smaller line and expansion line.
 The expansion line is full of mixed vapor/liquid flash gas.

-Yes, this was long, but more than anything else just keep repeating over and over: compressor>discharge line>condenser>liquid line>metering device>expansion line> evaporator>suction line and on and on and on…
+Yes, this was a long one, but more than anything else, just keep repeating the following over and over: compressor > discharge line > condenser > liquid line > metering device > expansion line > evaporator > suction line and on and on and on…

-Jim Bergmann did a great whiteboard video on the MeasureQuick YouTube page that explains the basic refrigerant circuit-Bryan
+Jim Bergmann did a great whiteboard video on the MeasureQuick YouTube page that explains the basic refrigerant circuit.